unionai/union-cloud-infrastructure/union-ai-admin/aws/README.md

 #### Resources
 - It will create 2 policies:
-   - `read-policy`: This policy provides permissions to list, get, and describe resources.
+   - `support-policy`: This policy provides permissions to list, get, and describe resources.
    - `updater-policy`: This policy provides permissions to modify specific resources such as node groups, EKS versions, and certain EC2 permissions.
 - It will create an AWS IAM role `unionai-updater-role` and attach all policies to it.